rohanasif/chatcraftai/tests/README.md

 1. **PGlite initialization errors**: Ensure you have the latest version of pglite installed
 2. **Test timeout errors**: Increase Jest timeout in setup files if needed
 3. **Memory issues**: Tests automatically clean up database files, but you can manually delete `test-db-*.db` files if needed
+4. **Frontend test failures**: Ensure all required dependencies are installed

 ### Debug Mode